JonathanMEdwards/subtext10/doc/language.md

 ```
 Any change made to the interface `t` will feedback into the update expression `.x := s`.
 Say the user modified the field `t.x` to be `'bar'`.
 Then `'bar'` will get written back to `s`, where it came from.
 But if the user had modified `t.y` the change will pass through to `r.x`, where it came from.
 Thus `:=` can feedback changes in two directions.

+### Updating selections and links

+Selections and link provide views of their backing array in the fields `.backing`, `.selections`, and `.at?`, containing respectively the entire backing array, an array of the selected backing items, and the single selected backing item.
+All three of these views can be updated, with the updates feeding back into the backing array.

+Links are mirrored pairs of selections between tables: updating a link on one side will update links on the other side.

 ### Updatable queries
 Queries are arrays constructed with the `for-all` and `such-that` functions.
 Queries on tracked arrays can be updated, with the changes feeding back into the source arrays.
 Databases call this an _updatable view_.
 Queries on untracked arrays are not updatable.